dragon-dune/dragon-dune/README.md

     some or all of the units in one territory at no cost.
 Disbanded units are removed from the board, but do not go to the graveyard.
 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.
+    If hidden units are involved see "Notes on Hidden Units."
 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
 The payment is made directly to the Goblins.